 Figure 9.
-Power of a hypothetical turbine in Baseline, Yawed $(+25^{\circ})$ , and partial wake.
-The left column shows the power profile 2D before the 2nd turbine, while the second column is 14D behind.
+Power of a hypothetical turbine in baseline, yawed $(+25^\circ)$, and partial wake.
+Panels (a) and (c) shows the power profile 2 diameters (D) before the second turbine, while panels (b) and (d) is 14 D behind.

 Figure 10.
 Layout and numbering of turbines in a turbine array case for both SOWFA and FLORIS.